Grand Theft Auto IV: Windows version

-When Grand Theft Auto IV was released to Windows in December 2008, it received generally positive reviews.
-Metacritic calculated an average score of 90 out of 100, indicating "universal acclaim", based on 40 reviews.
+The Windows version received "universal acclaim", according to Metacritic.
 Reviewers liked the enhanced visuals and the additional features, but criticised the port for its inferiority over the console versions.

 The in-game features added in the port were well received.
 The addition of the Video Editor was met with positive reactions; GameSpot's Calvert called it "a great way to get creative", while Kieron Gillen of Eurogamer criticised the unpredictability in its timing.
 Critics also praised the addition of the customisable radio station, which allows players to listen to their own choice of music; Tom Chick of 1UP.com named it the best feature of the port, and Steven Hopper of GameZone called it a "great touch".
 The port's upgrade to 32 concurrent players in the online multiplayer mode, as opposed to the console version's 16 players, was also met with positive feedback; Eurogamer's Gillen said that the "possibility for mayhem... increases", while Will Tuttle of GameSpy felt that the player increase "changes the action significantly".

 The port's enhanced visuals were commended by many reviewers.
 GameZone's Hopper considered the visuals an improvement over the original versions.
 Andy Robinson of Computer and Video Games called the visuals "impressive", while Tom Orry of VideoGamer.com called them "superb".
 Conversely, the port's system requirements, considered difficult to run with advanced settings, received criticism.
 Eurogamer's Gillen said that, though the Windows version is "the most attractive version", it's "annoyingly fiddly to get there".
 GameSpy's Tuttle was able to overlook the demanding system requirements in exchange for the game's other features.

 Awards

 Grand Theft Auto IV earned awards from several critics and publications.
-It received Game of the Year awards from Digital Spy, the Entertainment Merchants Association, GameTrailers, Giant Bomb, IGN Australia, Kotaku, The Los Angeles Times, The New York Times, and Time.
-At the Spike Video Game Awards, the game won Game of the Year and Best Action Adventure Game, and Michael Hollick won Best Performance by a Human Male for his role as Niko.
-It was nominated for three awards at the 9th Game Developers Choice Awards, and seven at the 5th British Academy Games Awards, tying for the most nominations at the latter.
+It received Game of the Year awards from Digital Spy, the Entertainment Merchants Association, GameTrailers, Giant Bomb, IGN Australia, Kotaku, Los Angeles Times, The New York Times, and Time.
+The game led the nominees at the 2008 Spike Video Game Awards with eight nominations; it led the winners (tying with Metal Gear Solid 4: Guns of the Patriots) with three awards: Game of the Year, Best Action Adventure Game, and Best Performance by a Human Male for Michael Hollick's role as Niko.
+The following year, The Ballad of Gay Tony won Best DLC.

+Grand Theft Auto IV was nominated for three awards at the 9th Game Developers Choice Awards including Game of the Year, four at the 12th Annual Interactive Achievement Awards including Overall Game of the Year, and seven at the 5th British Academy Games Awards, tying with Modern Warfare for the most nominations at the latter.
 At IGN's Best of 2008, it won eleven awards, including Best Voice Acting across all three platforms and overall, and Best Story for PlayStation 3 and Xbox 360.
+It was nominated for Choice Video Game at the 2009 Teen Choice Awards.